I worked with many robots such as manipulators, ground and Aerail Vechicles. I aim to make these robots a little bit safer than today.

 framework is justified through extensive ablation studies.

-In this paper we present a new depth and temporal-aware visual place recognition system
+In this paper we present a new depth and temporal-aware visual place recognition

-that solves the opposing viewpoint, extreme appearance-change visual place recognition
+that solves the opposing viewpoint, extreme appearance-change visual place

 problem.